curv3d/curv/ideas/next/Simple_and_Learnable.rst

 bureaucracy that we don't want to expose in the modelling language.

-To resolve the conflict, to make it more learnable and easier to use, Curv is designed as a tower of increasing larger language subsets.
+To resolve the conflict, to make it more learnable and easier to use, Curv is designed as a tower of increasingly larger language subsets.
 You don't need to master the entire language to use one of these subsets.
 Each level has a principled design with simple semantics, and is self contained, with no accidental complexity leaking through from the lower level dialects.